0xMiya/Guides/Resources/Gentoo/naughty_gdm3_better_behave.md

 5. In the top bar

-	i.
-Select "Dvorak"
+	1. Select "Dvorak"
-	ii.
-Log out
+	2. Log out
-	iii.
-If there is one, select "Dvorak" in the top bar of gdm iiii.
-Shutdown
+	3. If there is one, select "Dvorak" in the top bar of gdm
+	4. Shutdown

 6. That's it